guyllaumedemers/CMake-Introduction-to-basics/README.md

 **Wikipedia** : "[CMake](https://en.wikipedia.org/wiki/CMake) is a cross-platform software for build automation, testing, packaging and installation of software by using a compiler-independent method.
 CMake is not a build system itself.
 It generates another system's build files and can invoke native build environments such as Make, Qt Creator, Ninja, Android Studio, Apple's Xcode, and Microsoft Visual Studio."

+#### Build process

+The build of a program or library with CMake is a two-stage process.
+First, build files (usually scripts) are created (generated) from configuration files (CMakeLists.txt scripts) written in CMake language.
+Then the platform's native build tools that can read these build files (native toolchain) are invoked either manually externally or via cmake --build for actual building of programs (build targets).
+The generator specified by the user on the commandline determines which build tool chain to use.

 #### Generators

 The build files are configured depending on the generator used (e.g. Unix Makefiles for make) and associated toolchain files.
 Advanced users can also create and incorporate additional makefile generators to support their specific compiler and OS needs.
 The generation process and the output can be fine-tuned via target properties.